 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

-It may be your lucky day!
-There are dedicated New Mexico grants for college and tuition assistance to help ease your financial burden.
+It may be your lucky day: There are dedicated New Mexico grants for college and tuition assistance that can help ease your financial burden.
 Here are a few of the New Mexico college scholarships, grants, and tuition assistance programs available for residents of the Land of Enchantment (not a bad state nickname!).